jkrumow/TBStateMachine/README.md

     // ...

-    return // another node or nil
+    return // the follow-up node or nil
 }];
 ```

 Create a state machine instance: